awsdocs/amazon-ec2-user-guide/doc_source/resize-ebs-backed-instance.md

 ------
 #### [ Old console ]

-**To resize an Amazon EBS–backed instance**
+**To change the instance type of an Amazon EBS–backed instance**

 1. \(Optional\) If the new instance type requires drivers that are not installed on the existing instance, you must connect to your instance and install the drivers first\.
-For more information, see [Compatibility for resizing instances](resize-limitations.md)\.
+For more information, see [Compatibility for changing the instance type](resize-limitations.md)\.

 1. Open the Amazon EC2 console\.